 The accommodations rented through Airbnb are typically not hotels.
 Don’t expect a concierge, in-room dining, daily maid service or standard hotel amenities.
 Normally, sheets and towels are provided, but it isn’t unusual to only find one roll of toilet paper in the bathroom and no soap.

 Some hosts make more effort than others and provide extras like shampoo, a hair dryer, coffee, sugar, cooking oil and the first morning’s breakfast.
-If those things are important, communicate that with the host before booking.
+If those things are important, communicate that with the host before booking an Airbnb.

 Regardless, plan on making your own bed and be ready to purchase toiletries from the corner market if you haven’t packed them.
 Find all of our packing advice on our Travel Packing Tips page!